In the months since my mother had died, I had avoided cooking.

 The subscription was my shot to break free from my mother’s Italian cooking.
 And her attempts to be American—hamburger pie, zucchini pancakes, Jello desserts layered in angel food or pound cake.
 Even her vegetable lasagna.
 I was in full rebellion mode.

-As a wife, I threw myself into cooking French onion soup, buying white ramekins from Williams-Sonoma.
+As a wife, I had thrown myself into cooking French onion soup, buying white ramekins from Williams-Sonoma.
 My mother wouldn’t have ever known a ramekin, right?
 I purchased a terra cotta garlic roaster from a catalog and threw a clambake party because Bon Apetitit told me I could.
-My first husband, Devin, had gifted me an automatic pasta machine.
+My first husband, Devin, had gifted me an electronic pasta maker.
 He thought I could replicate my mother’s recipes for the revered ravioli.
-Instead, I churned out a new seasoning of pappardelle once a week.
+Instead, I churned out a new flavor of pappardelle once a week.
 My mother had never strayed from her set of pasta recipes.
 It was her blessing—and her curse.
 But all I did was stray.
 My own blessing—and curse.

 I read through Ruth’s memoir, awed by her challenges in establishing herself in the food world and her experiences in the glorious days of Parisian food scenes and the raucous dinner parties she attended with access to the best chefs in New York City.
 But the scenes about her mother kept me riveted to the page.
 When finished, I borrowed Tender at the Bone and Not Becoming My Mother from the library and feverishly read them too.

 While her father had introduced her to the world of New York City smells, her mother’s crazy ideas of buying a suckling pig on a whim, making refrigerator stew, or sickening an entire family of in-laws by serving them days-old deli salads surely inspired and prompted young Ruth to pursue her mastery in the kitchen.